 As part of our commitment to service improvement, we monitor the complaints we have received and our performance in responding to those complaints.
 We also review why customers are complaining and make changes to reduce the chances of making the same mistakes again.
 You can view our complaints performance here.

 If you have received particularly good customer service from a member of the One Manchester team, we'd love to hear about it.
 You can send a compliment in the following ways:

-For your complaint to be reviewed you must tell us, within one month of our ‘Investigate It’ response, which of the following is the reason for your request:
+For your complaint to move to stage 2 you must tell us, within one month of our stage 1 response, which of the following is the reason for your request:

-The initial review of your complaint will be handled by our Business Excellence team.
-Where an issue can be resolved without the need for a full review that is the approach we will take.
-If an issue cannot be resolved and we accept the reason for your request we will refer your complaint for a formal review to an Executive Director and contact you within five working days offering you a face to face/virtual meeting or a conference call with the Director or alternatively they can consider your written appeal.
+Your request to move to stage 2 will initially be considered by our Complaints Team.
+If an issue can be resolved without the need for a stage 2 review that is the approach we will take.
+If an issue cannot be resolved and we accept the reason for your request we will refer your complaint for a formal review to a director or member of the Executive Leadership Team and contact you within five working days offering you a face to face/virtual meeting or a conference call with them or alternatively they can consider your written appeal.
 This is a further opportunity for you to set out your position.
-The ‘Review It’ stage response will be provided within 20 working days from the request to escalate.
+The stage 2 response will be provided within 20 working days from your stage 2 request.
 Again, you will be given the opportunity to comment on any adverse findings before a final decision is made.

-If we decide not to accept the reason for your review request, we will write to you within seven working days with an explanation of our decision.
+If we decide not to accept the reason for your stage 2 request we will write to you within seven working days with an explanation of our decision.
 In either event this will be the final response from One Manchester and the end of our internal complaints process.

 If you still aren’t satisfied following our internal stages, you can ask to have your complaint reviewed independently of One Manchester.
 This can be done by your local MP or a local Councillor.